 A recent randomized controlled trial from Stanford University School of Medicine put low-fat and low-carb diets head-to-head once again.
 However, this time the study sought to respond to earlier, smaller studies suggesting that perhaps a genetic variant and baseline insulin secretion are factors linking a person’s favorable response to one diet versus the other.
 The genotype and baseline insulin secretion were collected from 600 study participants who were randomized to a healthy low-fat diet or a healthy low-carbohydrate diet for 12 months.
 Note: Both groups were instructed to maximize vegetable intake; minimize added sugars, refined flours, and trans fat; and focus on minimally-processed, nutrient-dense whole foods, prepared at home as often as possible.

-This well publicized, high quality study showed what other high profile, quality trials have shown before it: low-carbohydrate or low-fat is not important.
+This well-publicized, high-quality study showed what other high profiles and quality trials have shown before it: low-carbohydrate or low-fat is not important.
 Rather, the “best” diet is one that a person can maintain indefinitely.

 IDEA Food and Nutrition Tips, Volume 7, Issue 2

 If you’d like to learn more, please visit our Member’s Area to access our subscribed content.

 Did you know you can work out and exercise with a trainer at your home, office, hotel room, or anywhere in the world with online personal training?

 Make sure to forward this to friends and followers!